Olevi-id/ip-idp-documentation/_pages/a-general/2-projectStructure.md

 ## Types of Customers

-Above illustration presents two types of IdP:
+Above illustration presents two ways to set up the IdP product agreement:

 * Managed Service (MSP) Customer
    * MSP Customer purchaces a package of the solution including the logic and processes in deploying and managing IdP in completion or in limited setup